Abgeordnetenbüro: German Bundestag

 The parliamentary office is to be distinguished from the parliamentary group rooms, which are provided by the Bundestag administration to the parliamentary groups for their staff and as meeting rooms.
 Furthermore, the parliamentary office is to be distinguished from the constituency office (Wahlkreisbüro), which is located in the respective member's constituency and serves as a point of contact with the public.

 The office serves as a workplace for the respective MP and their personal staff, who support them in their parliamentary work.
 MPs' offices usually employ office managers, secretaries, administrative assistants, research assistants, or consultants.
 In addition, many MPs' offices offer the opportunity for employment as student assistants, student employees, or interns.

 The MPs' offices are not located in the Reichstag building, but in the adjoining buildings, particularly the Jakob Kaiser House, Matthias Erzberger House, Otto Wels House, Paul Löbe House, and Luisenblock West.
 In the Jakob Kaiser House, which houses 60% of the MPs' offices and parliamentary group rooms, there are standard office rooms of 18 m² of which at least three are made available to each MP.
-The number of offices can increase if a MP is also, for example, the parliamentary group leader.
+The number of offices can increase if an MP is also, for example, the parliamentary group leader.
 The furnishings of the offices also vary.